Skip to main content

 For buyers

-If you are about to sign a vendor agreement for an AI-enabled system and you want the contract itself to encode the controls your team will need when something goes wrong, Calvin-compliant procurement is the clause work and the vendor-interrogation script we use.
+If you are about to sign a vendor agreement for an AI-enabled system and you want the contract itself to encode the controls your team will need when something goes wrong, Calvin-compliant procurement is the clause work and vendor-interrogation script used for that translation.

 Term